 Before selling to customers, sales reps need to know their products well.
 One way of doing it is by looking through all sales materials that are produced by marketing teams to learn about the latest feature updates and new product releases.

-Even before sales collaterals make their way to customers, it is essential for sales reps themselves to become familiar with it to answer queries during demos.
+Even before sales collaterals make their way to customers, sales reps themselves need to become familiar with it to answer queries during demos.

 Nevertheless, all such sales collaterals have their different uses and must be easily retrievable.
 Sales content management software can ensure this and enable sales reps to solve customer challenges.

 Today, sales reps are facing an explosion of digital assets at their disposal.
 Sales reps can use a content management system during field trips when they are out meeting clients.
 Many a time, they may experience poor internet connectivity.
 Besides, lugging around a laptop is not chic anymore.

 Sales reps can access content management systems on mobiles or iPads to whip up a quick demo or presentation.